UN climate talks bogged down over CO2 cuts, aid, on last day

 Negotiators from around 195 countries are working to lay the foundations for a new global climate accord that is due to be agreed in 2015 in Paris, and come into force after 2020, but few concrete steps have emerged from two weeks of talks in Warsaw.

 "The Warsaw talks, which should have been an important step forward ... are now on the verge of delivering virtually nothing," said China's lead climate negotiator Su Wei.

-Around 800 representatives from 13 non-governmental organizations walked out of the talks on Thursday, exasperated at the lack of progress at the meeting, which is likely to run overnight into Saturday.
+Around 800 representatives from 13 non-governmental organisations walked out of the talks on Thursday, exasperated at the lack of progress at the meeting, which is likely to run overnight into Saturday.

 It was hoped the conference would at least produce a timetable to ensure ambitious emissions cut targets and climate finance pledges are set in time for Paris.
 But the selection and wording of issues has been politically sensitive.

-Rich countries want to emphasize future emission targets for all, while developing nations say industrialized nations must lead in setting targets and foot most of the bill because they have historically accounted for most emissions.
+Rich countries want to emphasise future emission targets for all, while developing nations say industrialised nations must lead in setting targets and foot most of the bill because they have historically accounted for most emissions.

 French Development Minister Pascal Canfin said all should submit initial targets for emissions beyond 2020 by early 2015.

 "Warsaw will have been a good launch pad for Paris if each state goes away with the principle of putting commitments with numbers on the table ... by the beginning of 2015 at the latest," he said.